trungquy/BoT-SORT/README.md

 This is a fork of [NirAharon/BoT-SORT](https://github.com/NirAharon/BoT-SORT) which is modified for use as a Python package and is not affiliated with the original authors.

 Some small changes were made to the tracking parameters, but these are customisable using the config object.
+To only use the essentials, install deps from `inference-requirements.txt`.

 #### Basic Usage: